Brian Holton (translator)

 Brian Holton (born 11 July 1949) is the translator of Chinese "Misty" poet Yang Lian.
-He translates into English and Scots, and is the only currently-publishing Chinese-Scots translator in the world.
+He translates into English and Scots, and is the only currently publishing Chinese-Scots translator in the world.

 Biography

 Early life

-Holton was born in Galashiels, Selkirkshire, Scotland, but spent his early years from 1949-1955 in Lagos, Nigeria.
+Holton was born in Galashiels, Selkirkshire, Scotland, but spent his early years from 1949 to 1955 in Lagos, Nigeria.

 Education

 Holton was educated in Scotland, at Larbert High School and Galashiels Academy, studying for Highers in Latin, Greek, French and English.
-He gained an MA 1st class Hons. (summa cum laude) in Chinese Studies from the University of Edinburgh in 1975, after which he carried out postgraduate research at Durham University from 1976-8.
+He gained an MA 1st class Hons. (summa cum laude) in Chinese studies from the University of Edinburgh in 1975, after which he carried out postgraduate research at Durham University from 1976 to 1978.

 Career

-From 1978-85 Holton was based in the Scottish Borders, working in jobs including at the Ettrick & Lauderdale Museum Service from 1982-85 as a Documentation Supervisor: cataloguing, indexing, copy editing, print buying, conceiving and mounting exhibitions, and carrying out general curatorial work.
+From 1978 to 1985 Holton was based in the Scottish Borders, working in jobs including at the Ettrick & Lauderdale Museum Service from 1982 to 1985 as a documentation supervisor: cataloguing, indexing, copy editing, print buying, conceiving and mounting exhibitions, and carrying out general curatorial work.

-From 1981 - 85 he worked for BBC Radio Tweed, BBC Radio Scotland as a part-time writer and presenter part-time working on features, music, literature, and cultural events.
+From 1981 to 1985 he worked for BBC Radio Tweed, BBC Radio Scotland as a part-time writer and presenter part-time working on features, music, literature, and cultural events.

-From 1981-82 he worked at the Border Country Life Museum as an Assistant Curator handling field collection and collection management.
+From 1981 to 1982 he worked at the Border Country Life Museum as an assistant curator handling field collection and collection management.

-From 1980-81 Holton worked for the Borders Regional Council, surveying and photographing buildings of architectural or historic importance, and in 1979-80 writing guidebooks and other tourist literature.
+From 1980 to 1981 Holton worked for the Borders Regional Council, surveying and photographing buildings of architectural or historic importance, and in 1979–1980 writing guidebooks and other tourist literature.

 Academic career

-He was the Leverhulme Research Associate in the Dept. of Chinese at the University of Edinburgh, working on the Jin Shengtan Project from 1985-88.
+He was the Leverhulme Research Associate in the Dept. of Chinese at the University of Edinburgh, working on the Jin Shengtan Project from 1985 to 1988.

 He also worked at Ningbo University, Ningbo, PRC in 1989 as a lecturer in English.